Registered Clinical Counsellor

 Additionally, sometimes we are stuck in old patterns because of difficult events we have experienced.
 When working with trauma I am trained to utilize Trauma Incident Reduction (TIR), in the process of healing the mind and the body.

 Throughout my education and time as a therapist I have come to really know that change is always possible.
 Our capacity to grow and to heal exists as long as we have breath.
 For this reason I have taken on the name ‘Experience Change’ for my counselling practice.

-Alisha is trained in Marriage and Family Therapy and is registered with the British Columbia Association of Clinical Counsellors.
-She has a Master’s degree in Marriage and Family Therapy with a focus on how change occurs in individuals, couples, and families throughout the lifespan.
-She earned her Bachelor of Arts in Psychology/Counselling which emphasized the developmental stages of healthy development.
+Alisha is registered with the British Columbia Association of Clinical Counsellors holds a Master of Arts degree in Marriage and Family Therapy, with a focus on how change occurs in individuals, couples, and families throughout the lifespan.
+She earned her Bachelor of Arts in Psychology/Counselling which emphasized the stages of healthy development.
 Prior to becoming a Therapist, Alisha worked as a Career Development Practitioner-Employment Counselor in the Vancouver area.

 Alisha is dedicated to current research, ongoing training, and clinical supervision – enhancing her ability to facilitate growth and change.

 - Advanced Master’s Program of the Treatment of Trauma: The National Institute for the Clinical

 - Emotionally Focused Couples Therapy Externship – VCFI